Honduras Program Co-Director

 -Commitment to the SC mission/vision and operating principles

--Prior knowledge and experience with Colombia or Latin American history and current political and social context
+-Prior knowledge and experience with Honduras or Latin American history and current political and social context

 -Prior experience providing English-Spanish and Spanish-English interpretation, facilitating delegations, and/or writing policy analysis